-During the Reporting Period, there was one (2021: nil, 2020: one) concluded case of minor deviations against the Construction Sites (Safety) Regulations.
-The deviation was mainly related to the use of safety equipment and the total amount of the fine was HK\$8,500 (2021: HK\$nil, 2020: HK\$13,000).
+During the Reporting Period, there was no (2022: one, 2021: nil) concluded case of minor deviations against the Construction Sites (Safety) Regulations.
+The deviation was mainly related to the use of safety equipment and the total amount of the fine was HK\$ nil (2022: HK\$8,500, 2021: HK\$ nil).
 In order to avoid future happenings, the Company has strengthened its monitoring on safety facilities and measures at construction sites.
 For example, briefing sessions have been held for construction site workers about safety awareness and there have been trainings for use of toolbox.
 During the Reporting Period, there were no work-related fatality nor work injury occurred.
 Development and Training